YourNiceCv

 Fix: Use Arial, Calibri, or Times New Roman.
 ATS can't parse decorative fonts or text boxes.

-Explore our comprehensive guides covering specific aspects of CV writing for UK professionals:
+Explore our comprehensive guides covering specific aspects of resume writing for Worldwide professionals:

 ATS Optimization